MEMBER LOGIN CONTACT US

 A resource for all DP teachers!

-As with the other resources we offer our members, such as the DP integration tool, the TOK newsletter, and 10M TOK, we designed the knowledge lexicon just as much with non-TOK teachers, as TOK specialists, in mind.
+As with the other resources we offer our members, such as the DP integration tool, the TOK newsletter, and the TOK mini-lessons, we designed the knowledge lexicon just as much with non-TOK teachers, as TOK specialists, in mind.

 The list of terms provides all DP teachers with an invaluable bank of vital concepts, and the media sources allow them to explored in a real – rather than textbook – context.
 The lexicon is thus another fantastic way to integrate the different strands of the Diploma Programme.